 One of the single most common questions I get as an online video production teacher is, “What is the best FREE video editing software?”

 People want to edit their video and they want to do it on the cheap!
 Sounds good to me.
-I’m here to help!
+You have lots of options

 Windows Movie Maker and iMove are the two obvious answers.
 Both will do the job, although iMovie is LOTS better.
 Those two programs are both extremely common since Windows Movie maker comes preloaded on PCs and iMove comes preloaded on a Mac.